East Riding Voluntary Action Services (ERVAS) Ltd

 We may also use a third party service for the distribution of our email newsletters.
 If you sign up to receive this, we will store your email address with this service.

-In exceptional circumstances such as dealing with fraud, credit risk, dealing with abusive online behaviour, to enforce rights, to protect property, to protect human safety, if the law requires it; or if we sell or merge any part of our business, we may pass your personal data to another person or organisation to use for their own purposes.
-We will not otherwise disclose your personal data to anyone outside ERVAS Ltd to use for their own purpose without telling you, for example, by updating this privacy statement.
+In exceptional circumstances such as dealing with fraud, credit risk, dealing with abusive online behaviour, to enforce rights, to protect property, to protect human safety or if the law requires it.
+We will not otherwise disclose your personal data to anyone outside ERVAS Ltd to use for their own purpose without obtaining your consent.

 How long will ERVAS Ltd retain my personal data?

-We will retain your personal data for as long as is necessary for the required service to be provided to you.
-All retained personal data is subject to the controls of our data protection policy and will be securely disposed of when it is considered to be of no further use.
+We will retain your personal data for as long as is necessary for the required service to be provided to you and will dispose of your personal data 12 months after work has been completed.
+Should you access our Payroll Service or our Community Accountancy Service, personal details will be kept for 7 years in accordance with financial regulations.
+All personal data is subject to the controls of our data protection policy.

 Where will my personal data be kept?